PDF FEATURES

 MEDINA DUGGER (b.
 Corpus Christi, Texas, USA)

-Medina is an American artist of European descent whose multidisciplinary practice spans photography, collage, painting, video, and animation.
-A graduate of the Spéos Photographic Institute in Paris, she spent over a decade in Lagos, Nigeria, where she worked as both artist and curator with the African Artists’ Foundation and LagosPhoto Festival.
+Her multidisciplinary work spans photography, collage, painting, video, and animation.
+A graduate of the Spéos Photographic Institute in Paris, she spent over a decade in Lagos, Nigeria, working as both artist and curator with the African Artists’ Foundation and LagosPhoto Festival.
+This period fostered a collaborative, culturally embedded approach to image-making — one that honors African visual traditions and reframes diasporic aesthetics with contemporary nuance.

-Exhibition history includes: Bozar Expo, Untitled Miami, Investec Cape Town Art Fair, etc. with features in Vogue, the Smithsonian Magazine & the National Geographic Magazine.
-Medina was awarded First Prize in the Magnum Photography Award, 2017.
+Her exhibitions include Bozar Expo, Untitled Miami, and Investec Cape Town Art Fair, with features in Vogue, Smithsonian Magazine, and National Geographic.
+She received First Prize in the Magnum Photography Award (2017).

 PERMANENT COLLECTIONS